ACLU Lawyer Sits At Heart Of Legal Resistance To Trump Agenda

 As for Cole, he has devoted his entire adult life to the Constitution and the courts.
 But he is more enthusiastic about street marches and rallies and those little blue ribbons that actors wore at the Academy Awards to honor the ACLU.

-In fact, Cole said in his new book, Engines of Liberty, that it is the actions by people that power change.
+In fact, Cole said in his new book, Engines of Liberty, it is the actions by people that power change.

 "If you think of constitutional evolution as a sentence, the Supreme Court's decision is the period at the end of the sentence but the words in the sentence are the work of citizen activists joined together in organizations, what we call civil society, that are committed to a particular vision," he said.